Corporate culture consulting

 If you want to know how your colleagues experience the current culture and where they see a need for change, let’s talk about it,…

-• how your strategic orientation is influenced by the current corporate culture,
+• how your strategic direction is influenced by the current corporate culture,

 • what impact the current corporate culture has on your attractiveness as an employer has,